LeGossDuNet/Tab-Bot/README.md

 First,you need python(with pip) and pynput library

-Open five in yor browser tab(don't close them)
+Open five tabs in your browser(don't close them)

 Open main.py